prometheus/docs/content/docs/guides/multi-target-exporter.md

   params:
     module: [http_2xx]
   static_configs:
     - targets:
-        - http://prometheus.io    # Target to probe with http.
+      - http://prometheus.io    # Target to probe with http
-        - https://prometheus.io   # Target to probe with https.
+      - https://prometheus.io   # Target to probe with https
-        - http://example.com:8080 # Target to probe with http on port 8080.
+      - http://example.com:8080 # Target to probe with http on port 8080
 ```

 `relabel_configs` contains the new relabeling rules: